 Yes, Freeman’s logic is questionable at best.
 Still, many of the people who had been in the industry for years saw Telarium as calculated and soulless, and not without cause.
 There was an air of contrivance, even perhaps a note of disingenuousness about the whole enterprise.
 Seth Godin claimed, “We wanted to go to the people who could write [the games] the best.
 And that’s not programmers — it’s authors.”
 Which would be fine if only the authors in question were actually deeply involved; witness the particular absurdity of Shadowkeep as an “Alan Dean Foster” game.
 Meanwhile Telarium’s addition of graphics and music and even action sequences to the Infocom template just screamed of bullet points on some marketer’s demands for more, more, more than the competition.
 When the line ultimately proved commercially disappointing, few felt much sympathy.
 In fact, they cheered the failure as an object lesson that you can’t buy your way to success with big licenses and an overstuffed marketing budget.
 (A lesson subsequent gaming history has not, alas, always borne out.)

 Yet there was also, as I’ve already noted, that idealistic side to Telarium that hasn’t been discussed enough.
-Yes, it may have been articulated by the terminally slick Seth Godin, but there was a genuine vision driving Telarium, a vision for games as coherent lived fictional experiences.
+A genuine aesthetic vision drove Telarium — a vision for games as coherent lived fictional experiences.
+Byron Preiss: